 The transaction descriptions in this section are grouped around events that trigger different scenarios required for transferring and administration of customers.

 “Whilst this section makes reference to Retrospective Transfers, for NSW/ACT Retrospective Transfers are not permitted.
-Also unlike other jurisdictions, for NSW/ACT a Transfer can occur on an estimated read”
+Also unlike other jurisdictions, for NSW/ACT a Transfer can occur on an estimated or substituted read”

-Initiate Transfer Request Transaction (Ref 170, 2135)
+Initiate Transfer Request Transaction (Ref 170)